marcinduma/WILCLD-2611/docs/LAB_access-RDP.md

 ## 5. Accessing CSR1kv Lab router

-Your session contain Cisco CSR1kv router.
+Your session contains Cisco CSR1kv router.
 It is used to terminate Site-2-Site tunnels with AWS tenant.
-All configuration is ready and doesn't require any modifications.
+All configurations are ready and doesn't require any modifications.

 Please find login credentials and IP address to your CSR1kv router below - use PuTTY predefined session: